-The answers to the questions differed from those in the previous sections because the gas at this point in the process flow no longer has any value to the company.
-It has been separated from the components of the biogas intended for injection in the natural gas pipeline system, and is headed for the RTO.
-Because of this, there is no obvious purpose for the VOC/siloxane removal system at this point in the process other than to reduce the concentration of contaminants prior to combustion in the RTO.
-Similarly, the vessels would not likely be installed if air quality regulations were not in place.
-Because these questions were answered in this manner, it is my opinion that the VOC/siloxane removal vessels should be treated as air pollution control equipment.
+At this point in the process flow the gas no longer has any value to the company.
+It has been separated from the components of the biogas intended for injection in the natural gas pipeline system and is headed for the RTO.
+The vessels would not likely be installed if air quality regulations were not in place.
+As a result, the VOC/siloxane removal vessels are air pollution control equipment.